whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-kv-push-secret-into-vm.md

 ms.topic: get-started-article
 ms.date: 09/26/2016
 ms.author: ricardom
+translationtype: Human Translation
+ms.sourcegitcommit: 219dcbfdca145bedb570eb9ef747ee00cc0342eb
+ms.openlocfilehash: 0a5bca8564f69434cfb3cbe74021609c6696b46e

 ---
-# Create VMs and include certificates retrieved from Key Vault
+# <a name="create-vms-and-include-certificates-retrieved-from-key-vault"></a>Create VMs and include certificates retrieved from Key Vault
 In Azure Stack, VMs are deployed through Azure Resource Manager, and you can now store certificates in Azure Stack Key Vault.
 Then Azure Stack (Microsoft.Compute resource provider to be specific) pushes them into your VMs when the VMs are deployed.
 Certificates can be used in many scenarios, including SSL, encryption, and certificate based authentication.

 By using this method, you can keep the certificate safe.
 It's now not in the VM image, or in the application's configuration files or some other unsafe location.
 By setting appropriate access policy for the key vault, you can also control who gets access to your certificate.
 Another benefit is that you can manage all your certificates in one place in Azure Stack Key Vault.